MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 # Create a new hardware submission

+With the Partner Center Hardware dashboard, you can submit your Windows tested drivers for certification.
 This article describes how to create a new hardware submission in the Partner Center Hardware dashboard.

 ## Prerequisites